 What the repellent does is keep unwanted visitors away rather than kill or harm them.
 It’s also safe to use around pets and children.
 The only problem with this formula is that it can leave a sticky residue on your furniture, and the soap in it might damage some coatings.
 Generally, however, it’s an effective and safe topical solution that you can re-apply as often as you need.

-Another excellent product in the natural spray category, this repellent relies on the smell of organic peppermint oil, spearmint oil, and cinnamon oil to keep rodents away without harming them.
-It also features sodium lauryl sulfate as a surfactant.
-Many people are apprehensive of this substance, but it’s been rated safe for human use.
+Another excellent product in the natural spray category, this repellent relies on the smell of organic peppermint oil to keep rodents away without harming them.

 One of the main advantages of this formula is that it has a pleasant smell that doesn’t overpower you.
 This is rare with sprays that are meant to deter rodents.
 It’s also completely safe for children and pets other than mice, rats, and the like.
 Although pricier than the previous option, it’s safer to use on various surfaces as it doesn’t leave any visible residue.